 Last year at China Joy, the local Comic Con, adaptation rights of six online literature works were auctioned and the deal was closed at 28 million RMB.
 Such news is encouraging to online literature writers – in the old days, a top writer could only get 200 million RMB after writing 10 million words.
 But now even the adaptation rights would pay this much.
 In the Internet Era, word-of-mouth travels faster and writers are no longer alone, although a true nationwide screenwriters’ guild is still to be found.

 IV.
-Talents and Talent Management
+Talent Management

 China needs more acting talents and its talent management business also has huge potential.